Designing Scalable Workflows for Apparel Dealers

 Redesigning the navigation required deep systems thinking.
 It was essential to balance the familiarity of existing user habits with a forward-looking product vision.
 We mapped flows, defined page hierarchies, and collaborated closely with stakeholders to create a navigation model that can scale as the platform evolves.
 Key areas of impact included differentiating between global and store views, and establishing groupings designed to grow over time.
 The result is a cleaner, more intuitive structure that streamlines current workflows and lays a strong foundation for what's next.

-Building our Design System
+Spearheading the Design System

-It has become a foundation for our entire engineering team, helping us build faster, stay consistent, and elevate our visual language across the platform.
+This design system has become a foundation for our entire engineering team, helping us build faster, stay consistent, and elevate our visual language across the platform.

 Impact